AndrewTing89/ExcelDataViz_CoffeeSales/README.md

 # Coffee Orders Data Visualization Project

-This repository contains an Excel project showcasing advanced skills in data cleaning, transformation, analysis, and visualization.
-The project involves a comprehensive analysis of coffee orders data.
+## Task
+Transform and analyze a raw coffee orders dataset using Excel, deriving actionable business insights and visualizing the results through a comprehensive dashboard.

+## Components
+P1.
+Excel file containing the original 3 sheets of data.
+P2.
+Excel file containing the cleaned, transformed, and analyzed data.

+## Background
+Leveraged advanced Excel features and data analysis techniques to transform a raw dataset into a comprehensive data analysis project.

-## Features
+## Approach

-- **Data Cleaning and Transformation**: Transformed the original three sheets into a more comprehensive and insightful format with seven sheets.
+- Cleaned and transformed the raw dataset, which originally contained three sheets, into a more comprehensive and insightful format with seven sheets.
-- **Data Analysis**: Performed detailed data analysis to derive "TotalSales" and "SalesByCountry".
+- Performed detailed data analysis to derive "TotalSales" and "SalesByCountry".
-- **Business Insights**: Derived actionable business insights, such as identifying "Top5Customers".
+- Derived actionable business insights, such as identifying "Top5Customers".
-- **Data Visualization**: Created a "Dashboard" for effective data visualization.
+- Created a comprehensive dashboard for effective data visualization.

-## Skills Demonstrated
+## Technology Stack:
+- Excel
+- Data Cleaning Techniques

-- Data cleaning and transformation
+- Data Transformation Techniques
-- Data analysis
+- Data Analysis Techniques
-- Derivation of actionable business insights
-- Data visualization
+- Data Visualization Techniques
-- Advanced Excel skills

-This project demonstrates the ability to clean, transform, analyze, and visualize data using Excel, providing valuable business insights.